manforowicz/gday/gday/README.md

     </tr>
 </table>

-Open an [issue](https://github.com/manforowicz/gday/issues) to add more projects to this list.

 ## Technical Overview

-1. **Peer A** randomly generates a _"room code"_ and a _"shared secret"_.
+1. **Peer A** randomly generates a _"room code"_ and _"shared secret"_.

 2. **Peer A** randomly selects a **gday server** ID and connects to it over TLS.

-3. **Peer A** sends its _room code_, local IP addresses, and port numbers to the **gday server**.
+3. **Peer A** sends its _room code_, private IP addresses, and port numbers to the **gday server**.

-4. **Peer A** combines the server's ID, _room code_, and _shared secret_ into a code of form `"1.n5xn8.wvqsf"` and gives it to **Peer B**.

-5. **Peer A** tells this code to **Peer B**, possibly via phone call or text message.
+4. **Peer A** combines the server's ID, _room code_, and _shared secret_ into a code of form `"1.n5xn8.wvqsf"` and tells it to **Peer B**, possibly via phone call or text message.

-6. **Peer B** also sends this _room code_ and its local IP addresses and port numbers to the **gday server**.
+5. **Peer B** also sends this _room code_ and its private IP addresses and port numbers to the **gday server**.

+6. The **gday server** looks at the TCP connections with the clients to determine their public IP addresses and ports.

-7. The **gday server** sends both peers the public and local IP addresses and ports of the other peer.
+7. The **gday server** sends both peers the public and private IP addresses and ports of the other peer.

-8. From the same local port that they used to connect to the server, each peer tries a few times to connect over TCP to both the local and public socket addresses of the other peer.
+8. From the same private port that they used to connect to the server, each peer tries a few times to connect over TCP to both the private and public socket addresses of the other peer.
 This may fail on networks with strict [NATs](https://en.wikipedia.org/wiki/Network_address_translation).

-9. Once any of the connection attempts succeeds, they use password-authenticated key exchange to derive a strong shared key from their _shared secret_, and use it to encrypt their TCP connection with chacha20poly1305.
+9. Once any of the connection attempts succeeds, they use password-authenticated key exchange to derive a strong key from their _shared secret_, and use it to encrypt their TCP connection with chacha20poly1305.

 10. **Peer A** sends **Peer B** a list of offered files and their sizes.

-11. **Peer B** detects interrupted downloads by checking if any offered file's metadata (name and last modified time) exactly matches metadata saved in a local temporary file leftover from the interrupted download.
+11. **Peer B** detects interrupted downloads by checking if any offered file's name and last modified time exactly matches metadata saved in a local temporary file leftover from the interrupted download.

 12. **Peer B** sends **Peer A** the file portions it would like to receive